patrickgrey/pg-clients-2015-pg/source/_posts/why-start-a-new-personal-website.md

 * using the site as a platform to demo the processes and technologies that are required for many of today’s web development tasks.

-I will develop this site in public, iterating to add new features and blogging as I go, as long as minor things like work, life and beer don’t get in the way…
+I will develop this site in public, iterating to add new features and blogging as I go, as long as minor things like work, life and beer don’t get in the way.